fox-one/docs.pando.im/developer/lake/guide/using-sdk.md

 By default, Pando Lake uses 4swap as the liquidity provider.
 It's easy to exchange assets at Pando Lake by 4swap's SDK.

-## Import 4swap SDK in your project
+## Import 4swap SDK into your project

 ```go
 import (